Call-tracking software: Dynamic Call Tracking

-This provides a much more rounded data-set for marketing purposes and can be integrated with industry standard software such as CRM Systems, AdWords, Google Analytics etc.
+This provides a more comprehensive data-set for marketing purposes and can be integrated with industry standard software, such as CRM Systems, Google Ads, Google Analytics, etc.

+Additionally, this form of call tracking can be integrated with emerging AI technologies, including AI voice and chat agents, rules-based call management, and automated transcription and analysis.
+This next evolution of call tracking helps offload routine tasks from human staff, such as answering FAQs, scheduling appointments, and routing initial calls to specific departments.

 Static Number Tracking

 Static number tracking allows marketers to assign an individual phone number to online and traditional marketing sources such as Newspaper, Radio, Television, Billboards and other mediums of delivery for marketing materials.
 It differs from session based tracking as software cannot be run to dynamically replace the numbers for each viewer, however, this is useful for marketing purposes.